 What Is Domiciliary Care?

-Unlike residential care, domiciliary care is tailored entirely to the individual.
-Visits can range from a short 30-minute call in the morning to a full live-in care arrangement, depending on what is needed.
-The care is regulated by Care Inspectorate Wales (CIW), which means every registered provider must meet strict standards of quality and safety.
+Unlike residential care, domiciliary care is built entirely around the individual.
+Visits can be as short as 30 minutes in the morning or as comprehensive as full live-in care — it all depends on what’s needed.
+And every registered provider is regulated by Care Inspectorate Wales (CIW), so there are strict quality and safety standards in place.

 Step 1: Recognise the Need